 And here we are; knowing all the dangers of human-driven climate change we cannot do nothing.
 Millennials have been handed a world in a worse state than that which was given to the older generation.
 At Cohort, we understand we cannot change the world with our actions but we can do something.

 So, we’ve started Project: Planet Rebuild.
 Very simply:

-This goal is part of a wider commitment to be a carbon neutral business.
-Carbon neutrality is achieved by our carbon reducing measures (see our sustainability page) and by neutralising the emissions of CO2 generated by our business, through the implementation of this tree-planting campaign (carbon-offsetting scheme).
+This goal is part of a wider commitment to being a carbon neutral business.
+Carbon neutrality is achieved by our carbon reducing measures (see our sustainability page) and by neutralising the emissions of CO2 generated by our business, through purchasing carbon credits via our carbon neutral partners Carbon Footprint Ltd and also the implementation of this tree-planting campaign.

 Trees are our family members, our kindred spirits, our brothers and sisters-in-arms, our survival companions.
 However, we have not been treating them as so, even since we have understood the significance of their presence in our lives.